bhanusanjay/test/README.md

 Ricardo

+Thank you for making a smooth and impactful transition from the UK to Singapore and stepping into the manager role.
+Your strong technical skills, leadership presence, and the recent win at BlackHat Asia’s AI Red Teaming CTF have significantly elevated our credibility with stakeholders and the broader region.
+You’re well-liked and respected by the team, and your domain depth is clear.
+As you continue to grow in this role, I encourage you to be more vocal in PI planning, scrum ceremonies, and team meetings — your insights carry weight and will help shape direction.

 Start:

 Actively asserting your voice in peer forums — your perspectives are valuable, and your presence should feel equal at the table.